WiiLink24/WiiLink24.github.io/services/digicam.md

 <div class="section">

-## Digicam turns your beautiful photos into a masterpiece.
+## Digicam arranges your beautiful photos into a masterpiece.
  - Print your perfect shots directly from your Wii.
  - Create your own design.
  - Emailed directly to you.